anmoljhamb/vscode-spotify-controller-server/README.md

 The server exposes the following routes:

 -   `/auth/grant`: This route is used by the extension to exchange the authorization code obtained after a successful login for an access token and refresh token.
-The authorization code is sent in the request query parameters, and upon successful authentication, the server responds with the access token and refresh token.
+The authorization code should be sent as a GET parameter in the request URL (`/auth/grant?code=<authorization_code>`).
+Upon successful authentication, the server responds with the access token and refresh token.

 -   `/auth/refreshToken`: This route is a POST method used to refresh the access token.
 The client should provide the refresh token in the request body, and the server responds with the refreshed access token.